the-Jinxist/golang-backend-masterclass/README.md

 Day 9:

 We learnt that deadlocks can still happen.
 The best way to avoid them is to make sure that you order your query very well.
+We also studied isolation levels within query transactions in postgres.
+Highlighted the I in ACID.
+We have to make sure that transactions running concurrently don't affect each other.
+This can result in multiple forms.
+- Dirty Read: A transaction reads data written by another concurrent *uncommited* transaction.
+This is very bad because we don't even know it the uncommited transactionn will be actually commited or rolled back.
+- Non-repeatable read: A transaction reads a row twice and sees different values because it has been modified by other committed transaction.
+- Phantom read: A transaction re-executes a query to find rows that meet a certain condition and sees a different set of rows due to changes by other commited transaction
+- Serialization Anomaly: The result of a group of concurrent commited transactions is impossible to achieve if we try to run them sequentially in any order without overlapping

+To beat this 4 isolation leves were created:
+- Read Uncomitted: Transactions can read uncommited changes to the database
+- Read Comitted: Transactions can only read commited changes to the database
+- Repeatable Read: Same read query always return the same result
+- Serializable: Can achieve same result if transactions are executed in sequential order

+Day 10:
+    In order to see how the isolation levels work with read phenomena, I had to get the docker image for mysql and create a container, connect to table plus and run commands in the docker container using docker exec.
+It was something.